NOAA-GSL/ExascaleWorkflowSandbox/README.md

 ## Building and running Chiltepin container

 Chiltepin provides a Docker container environment for building and running Parsl and Chiltepin applications.
-It makes use of docker compose to build a mult-node Slurm cluster for use as a backend for running the applications.
+It makes use of docker compose to build a multi-node Slurm cluster for use as a backend for running the applications.
 This repository is mounted from the host into the container's chiltepin directory.